Ajayraoyadav/Practic_coding_All/JavaScript Practice/README.md

 A callback is a JavaScript function that is passed to another function as an argument or a parameter.
 This function is to be executed whenever the function that it is passed to gets executed.

+### 23. What do you understand about cookies?

+A cookie is generally a small data that is sent from a website and stored on the user’s machine by a web browser that was used to access the website.
+Cookies are used to remember information for later use and also to record the browsing activity on a website.

+### 24. What are Imports and Exports in JavaScript?

+Imports and exports help in writing modular code for our JavaScript applications.
+With the help of imports and exports, we can split a JavaScript code into multiple files in a project.
+This greatly simplifies the application source code and encourages code readability.

+     calc.js

+     export const sqrt = Math.sqrt;

+     export function square(x) {

+     return x \* x;

+     }

+     export function diag(x, y) {

+     return sqrt(square(x) + square(y));

+     }

+This file exports two functions that calculate the squares and diagonal of the input respectively.

+    main.js

+    import { square, diag } from "calc";

+    console.log(square(4)); // 16

+    console.log(diag(4, 3)); // 5

+Therefore, here we import those functions and pass input to those functions to calculate square and diagonal.

+### 25. Difference between var, let and const keywords in JavaScript

+###### var is Function Scoped

+Variables that are declared with var keyword have function scope.
+Function scoped here means that they can be accessed only inside the function in which they are declared, as showcased in the following JavaScript code example:

+###### let is Block Scoped

+The let keyword should be used in situations where you want to declare a variable that should be restricted to the block in which it is restricted.
+Also, variables declared with the let keyword cannot be updated or re-declared.
+Here is an example of how to use let to declare variables in JavaScript:

+###### const Declarations are Block Scoped

+The scoping principles of const are the same as that of the let keyword.
+Like let, the variables declared with the const keyword will also have scope restricted to the block in which they are declared.

+Some important pointers for const include:

+const declares a variable with a constant value.
+Use the const keyword if the variable that you are declaring should not be allowed to be reassigned in the future.